triploc/gencall/README.md

 ### Override Middleware

-The `contentTypeOverride` middleware looks for a file extension on the URL path and if found, overrides the `Accept` header with the mime type returned by [mime.lookup()](https://github.com/broofa/node-mime#mimelookuppath).
+The `gencall.contentTypeOverride` middleware looks for a file extension on the URL path and if found, overrides the `Accept` header with the mime type returned by [mime.lookup()](https://github.com/broofa/node-mime#mimelookuppath).
 For example, url `http://localhost/some/path.json?q=xxx` will be rewritten as `http://localhost/some/path?q=xxx` and the `Accept: application/json;` header will be set.

 ```javascript
 app.use(gencall.contentTypeOverride);